gnanasekar6914/nmon-for-splunk/docs/binaries.rst

  * bin/linux/generic: 32/64/ia64/power/mainframe binaries compiled for generic Linux
  * bin/linux/mint: 32/64 bits binaries for Linux Mint
  * bin/linux/opensuse: 32/64 bits binaries for Linux Opensuse
+ * bin/linux/ol: 32/64 bits binaries for Oracle Linux
  * bin/linux/rhel: 32/64/ia64/mainframe/power binaries for Redhat Entreprise Server
  * bin/linux/sles: 32/64/ia64/power binaries for Suse Linux Entreprise Server
  * bin/linux/ubuntu: 32/64/power binaries for Ubuntu Linux
  * bin/linux/arch: 32/64 bits binaries for Archlinux

-All these binaries comes from the official Nmon Linux project site
+Most of these binaries comes from the official Nmon Linux project site.
+On x86 processor and for Centos / Debian / Ubuntu / Oracle Linux these binaries are being compiled by myself using Vagrant and Ansible automation.
+(See https://github.com/guilhemmarchand/nmon-binaries)

 Associated scripts resource (nmon_helper.sh) will try to use the better version of Nmon available, it will fall back to generic or system embedded if none of specially compiled versions can fit the system.